ozturkhakki/CSE-348_TermProject/README.md

 # CSE-348_TermProject
-This is a project i have done for CSE-348 (Database Management Systems) course for my university education
+This is a project I have done for CSE-348 (Database Management Systems) course for my university education.

+The project takes example names for people, cities, districts, markets, etc. from CSV files under the directory csv_files and uses them to create and fill a random database.
+Afterwards, we use this random database to get the results required.

-Example Screenshot:
+# Example Screenshot

 <a href='https://postimg.cc/zV7HfTrJ' target='_blank'><img src='https://i.postimg.cc/zV7HfTrJ/Screenshot-119.png' border='0' alt='Screenshot-119'/></a>